themeum/oxygen-tutor-lms/readme.txt

 == Changelog ==

-= 1.0.4 - 23 February, 2022 =
+= 1.0.4 - 24 February, 2022 =

-* Fix - Archive course issue
+* New: Introducing full compatibility with WordPress 5.9
-* Fix - Course list addon issue
+* Fix: Courses were not showing up in the “Archive Courses” element
-* Compatibility - wordpress- 5.9
+* Fix: Course Lists were not showing up in the “Courses List” element

 = 1.0.3 - 16 June, 2021 =